-Comparing the maps for these sectors (Map 3 to Map 8: located at the end of the paper) shows that there are marked differences between the sectors with respect to the spatial distribution of employment.
+Comparing the maps for these sectors (Map 3 to Map 8) shows that there are marked differences between the sectors with respect to the spatial distribution of employment.
 Among this sample Agriculture and Construction are the most dispersed sectors while the other sectors are more concentrated, indicating a strong relationship with urban areas.
 Chemicals and Financial services appear to be most concentred.
 Food and Drink appear to be particularly strong in Munster, Leinster and Monaghan.